 People are my muse.
 My paintings celebrate ordinary and extraordinary people of all shapes, sizes and colors who capture my imagination.
-Very often they are just folks living their lives who happen to pass through my visual field and get caught, preferably unbeknownst to them, in the lens of my iPhone and potentially/eventually onto my canvas.
+Very often they are just folks living their lives who happen to pass through my visual field and get caught in the lens of my iPhone and potentially/eventually onto my canvas.